Changissnz/selfinterest/README.md

 from-oneself attribute, and the ones that are of a low status along certain metrics also practice liberties of not confining their expression to this attribute, although typical limitations such as money force the virtues of these ones to be geared towards outlets subject to judgments by those of status.
+The aristocrat never views the commoner in the same light as them, and the aristocrat's egalitarian policies must be causes out of their pragmatics.
+Even the bureaucrat of democratic institutions has metrics to differentiate, and may view their peers from youth and their contemporary affiliations to be something other, this only being possible when the from-oneself attribute is not the only attribute in consideration.